 Know About The Counselling Procedure

 After the NEET 2018 result, the online counselling will take place which is conducted by the Directorate General of Health Services (DGHS) on behalf of the Medical Counselling Committee (MCC).
-The counselling will take place between June 12 and June 24, 2018.
+The counselling will take place in June/July.
 Students who made into the NEET AIQ (All India Quota) have to register themselves and opt for their preferred colleges and courses.
 Allotment will be done through the merit list.
 The centralised counselling will look into the NEET AIQ 15%; however, the respective state admission authorities will carry the 85% state quota seats.